mssteele/mssteele.github.io/_posts/2017-08-08-creating-a-blog-on-github.markdown

 ### Create a new Jekyll project

-To create a new Jekyll project in the current directory, create a file named `docker-compose.yml` with the following contents:
+To create a new Jekyll project in a new subdirectory of the current directory, create a file named `docker-compose.yml` with the following contents:

 ```yml
 jekyll: